 12. Baked Sweet Potato Fries

 This easy-peasy snack is a healthier take on everyone’s fast-food favorite.
 You can make these fries sweet with cinnamon and a touch of maple syrup, or savory with chili powder and sea salt.
 Since these fries are baked — rather than cooked in oil — they’re crunchy on the outside and tender on the inside, without all the unhealthy fat.
+They’re a healthy snack for kids, or a dinnertime side dish they won’t refuse.

 Kids can help: Season cut potato slices and layer on a baking sheet.